Statistical-Consulting/PCaPrognostics/README.md

           'clinical_covs': ["AGE", "TISSUE", "GLEASON_SCORE", 'PRE_OPERATIVE_PSA']  # Clinical variables to be used; remove if no clinical data is wanted
       }
       ```
-    - To use the preferred modelling config, adapt the `MODEL_CONFIG`:
+    - To use the preferred modelling config, adapt the `MODEL_CONFIG` accordingly:
         ``` python
         MODEL_CONFIG = {
         'params_cv':{                 # Parameter grid for hyperparameter tuning; Needs `model__`-prefix